Illuminator-team/Illuminator/readme.md

 ## Contact/Support
 * This project is supported by [TU Delft PowerWeb](https://www.tudelft.nl/powerweb) and [Stichting 3E](https://www.stichting3e.nl/).
-* For more in-depth support contact: illuminator@tudelft.nl.
+* For more in-depth support contact: illuminator@tudelft.nl, or the main contributors Aihui Fu (A.Fu@tudelft.nl), Dr.ir.
+Milos Cvetkovic (M.Cvetkovic@tudelft.nl)

 ## The Illuminator setup in short
 The setup consists of one leader RasPi and several follower RasPis.